Allegheny-Computer-Science-312-F2020/finalproject-Nathandloria/writing/report.md

 { "_id" : null, "avg_aids_prev_rate" : 1.0409473684210526 }
 ```

-Do the countries with the highest GDP have less debt (proportionally) than those with the lowest?
+**Do the countries with the highest GDP have less debt (proportionally) than those with the lowest?**
----

 Query 1:
 ```
 db.Country.find({ "GDP" : { $ne : "" }, "Debt_external" : { $ne : "" } },{ "_id" : 0, "Country" : 1, "GDP" : 1, "Debt_external" : 1 }).sort({ "GDP" : -1 }).limit(10)